 Here are some of the primary distinctions of traffic circles and roundabouts.

-Get a Free Case Review From NC Eminent Domain Lawyers
+Get a free case evaluation From the NC Eminent Domain Law Firm

-If your property is on the NCDOT's radar for any reason, we strongly urge you to talk with one of our experienced eminent domain attorneys.
-These attorneys (two of whom used to work on behalf of the NCDOT) will review your case for FREE.
+If your property is on the NCDOT’s radar for any reason, we strongly urge you to talk with one of our experienced eminent domain attorneys.
+Our attorneys (several of whom used to work on behalf of the NCDOT) will evaluate your case for FREE.
 Complete the form on this page to contact us, or call 1-877-393-4990.